Statistical analysis for sparse high-throughput sequencing

-To install and download the latest version of metagenomeSeq please visit the bioconductor page http://www.bioconductor.org/packages/devel/bioc/html/metagenomeSeq.html.
-Please see How to use the developers version.
+To install and download the latest version of metagenomeSeq please visit the Bioconductor page http://www.bioconductor.org/packages/devel/bioc/html/metagenomeSeq.html.

-Detailed documentation is available in the vignette after installing the package.
-For instructions on using R, please see this R introduction.
+Detailed documentation is available in the vignette following installation.
+For instructions on using R, please see the R introduction.

-After installing the package, invoking vignette("metagenomeSeq") will provide a manual for an overview of the typical metagenomic analysis.This should produce a document similar to the devel vignette or release vignette.
+After installing the package, calling vignette("metagenomeSeq") will provide a manual for an overview of the typical metagenomic analysis.This should produce a document similar to the devel vignette or release vignette.

 For a list of functions available in the package and more information about parameter inputs for a particular function call:Or take a look at the devel user manual or the release user manual.

 Two sample datasets are provided within the package.